Dosage Form: tablet, film coated

 In clinical studies, single doses of Finasteride up to 400 mg and multiple doses of Finasteride up to 80 mg/day for three months did not result in adverse reactions.
 Until further experience is obtained, no specific treatment for an overdose with Finasteride can be recommended.

-Finasteride tablets, USP contain Finasteride as the active ingredient.
-Finasteride, a synthetic 4-azasteroid compound, is a specific inhibitor of steroid Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone into 5α-dihydrotestosterone (DHT).
+Finasteride tablets USP, 1 mg contains Finasteride as the active ingredient.
+Finasteride USP, a synthetic 4-azasteroid compound, is a specific inhibitor of steroid Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone in to 5α-dihydrotestosterone (DHT).

 Finasteride - Clinical Pharmacology